-Budgeted cost: £ 90,000
+Budgeted cost: £ 108,000

-Activity Evidence that supports this approach Challenge number(s) addressed Develop use of teaching staff to deliver high quality support for teaching and learning in English and Maths The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 1 Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: KS2 KS3 Maths Guidance 2017.pdf (educationendowmentfoundation.org.uk) Offer high quality CPD for all staff in the development of modelling and scaffolding High quality CPD has been shown to have a high impact on the quality of learning, this has been shown in terms of the school.
+Activity Evidence that supports this approach Challenge number(s) addressed Develop use of teaching staff to deliver high quality support for teaching and learning in English and Maths including the appointment of a The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) 1 numeracy lead.
+To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: KS2 KS3 Maths Guidance 2017.pdf (educationendowmentfoundation.org.uk) Offer high quality CPD for all staff in the development of modelling and scaffolding.
+High quality CPD has been shown to have a high impact on the quality of learning, this has been shown in terms of the school.
 1 Modelling and scaffolding supports all pupils in developing their understanding.
 Evidence suggest that pupils benefit from being taught how to do things through modelling.
-To further develop the use of the PPM/ Focus programme for English and Maths in the secondary phase to support disadvantaged and the most disadvantaged pupils in Years 10& 11 In school evidence shows that highly targeted support on key pupils in the classroom has had high impact on disadvantaged pupils in English.
+To further develop the use of the PPM/ Focus programme for English and Maths in the secondary phase to support disadvantaged and the most disadvantaged pupils in Years 10& 11 including the appointment a TLR holder for the PPM programme from within the Maths Faculty to sharpen the focus.
+In school evidence shows that highly targeted support on key pupils in the classroom has had high impact on disadvantaged pupils in English.
 This is not yet the case in Maths and this will be the key focus.
 1 Develop a whole school reading strategy to support access to the whole curriculum Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) 1, 2